top of page

 What makes this Stonington, Connecticut tree unique?

-This is the only Lobster Trap Tree that features the gorgeous works of over 100 professional artists as part of the display.
+This is the only Lobster Trap Tree that features the gorgeous works of over 130 professional artists and another 70 amateur artists or children as part of the display.
 This is an art installation as well as a collaborative community project that engages families.
 Professional artists worked alongside local children at workshops in the fall and helped them create special buoys to represent their talents and ideas.
 Together, the collection of artist's and children's buoys created a beautiful tapestry of color.
 In 2021, the BBC News named our tree "one of the 18 most amazing trees in the world."

 While efforts were made to include as many Stonington artists as possible, committee outreach to gifted artists extended far beyond the town borders.
 Supporters from across two states have graciously and enthusiastically joined us in this endeavor.
 By welcoming many diverse perspectives and talents, we have truly enriched the project while simultaneously fostering Stonington ambassadors across an extensive geographic area.
 We welcome them.
 We thank them.
 And we applaud their originality.
 Their collective works will proudly grace the Stonington Lobster Trap Tree and this installation enhances the long-standing, traditional holiday rituals in the borough.